aberbegall/novnc-launch-powershell/README.md

 	- open novcn browser instance

 ## Troubleshooting
-() Ensure prerequisites are met
+*Ensure prerequisites are met

-() Ensure powershell execution policy, allows you to run the script (e.g. RemoteSigned) () Each port number should be available, not already bound to another service.
+*Ensure powershell execution policy, allows you to run the script (e.g. RemoteSigned)

+*The specified port numbers should correspond to an available port, not already bound to another service.